-The History Department offers three periods of history, as well as Archaeology, Politics, Classical Civilisation and an element of the College’s IB provision.
+The History Department offers three periods of history, as well as Politics, Classical Civilisation and an element of the College’s IB provision.
 In deciding upon which subject to take, it does not matter which particular time period students have studied before, but students can only study one period of history.
-They can, however, combine History AS Level with other subject areas such as Archaeology, Classical Civilisations or Politics.
 Students will be mentored through the university admissions process for Historical subjects.
 The Department has a number of links with Higher Education providers, which gives up-to-date information about admissions procedure.
 Students from the Department are admitted to a wide range of HE institutions including Oxbridge.

 The course explores the Crusades 1071-1204 and the Angevins 1154-1216, looking at various aspects of the Medieval world.
 The Crusades were events of great magnitude in the Middle Ages with repercussions for the 21st century.
 The Angevins, the ‘Devil’s Brood’, brought vast tracts of modern France under the control of the kings of England, from Henry II to his sons Richard the Lionheart and King John.

 The Non-Exam Assessment (coursework) is completed in the second year.
-It offers students the chance to explore themes in history with a choice of the Vikings, Charlemagne, the Fall of Rome, Medieval warfare, and 5th century BC Athens.
+It offers students the chance to explore themes in history with a choice of questions on the Vikings, Charlemagne, the Fall of Rome, Medieval warfare, and 5th century BC Athens.

 The second year of the course follows the theme of dictatorship and students continue both topics.
 The breadth study examines the dictatorships of Lenin, Stalin and Khrushchev, and raises the question of how much Russia was changed in the process of becoming the USSR.
 Was life for the soviet citizen so very different from life under the Tsars?
 The depth study investigates the reasons for the execution of Charles 1, the outbreak of the Civil War and the subsequent dictatorship of Oliver Cromwell.
 The focus is on understanding the relationship between government and people.